10 Energy Stocks With Whale Alerts In Today's Session - Benzinga

 These itemized elaborations have been created using the accompanying table.

-• Regarding PXD PXD, we observe a call option trade with bullish sentiment.
-It expires in 49 day(s) on July 15, 2022.
-Parties traded 90 contract(s) at a $320.00 strike.
-The total cost received by the writing party (or parties) was $27.9K, with a price of $310.0 per contract.
-There were 26 open contracts at this strike prior to today, and today 847 contract(s) were bought and sold.
+• Regarding AR AR, we observe a put option trade with bullish sentiment.
+It expires in 233 day(s) on January 20, 2023.
+Parties traded 138 contract(s) at a $40.00 strike.
+The total cost received by the writing party (or parties) was $93.8K, with a price of $680.0 per contract.
+There were 290 open contracts at this strike prior to today, and today 1233 contract(s) were bought and sold.

 Options Alert Terminology